felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ## Flashback

 About 10 years ago, I was a relatively money-poor grad student.
-I was relatively short on cash and keeping my old course manuals was not something I could afford to do.
-Thus, I took great care of my manuals, seldom highlighting or writing in them, in order to boost their eventual sale price.
+I was somewhat short on cash and keeping my old course textbooks was not something I could afford to do.
+Thus, I took great care of these textbooks, seldom highlighting or writing in them, in order to boost their eventual sale price.

 Unfortunately, this strategy was sub-optimal.
 For  an extra $40 per book sold, I was taking the risk of having a lesser learning